uhwgmxorg/MyReactHitTest.node/README.md

 `npx vite`.

-You can get more Information on: https://uhwgmxorg.wordpress.com/
+You can get more Information on: https://uhwgmxorg.wordpress.com/2024/04/11/myreacthittest/ and try it on: https://uhwgmxorg.online/MyReactHitTest/